CayoCayoFiorella/ActiveContour/ActiveContour/README.txt

 INSTALLATION INSTRUCTIONS FOR UBUNTU
 ====================================

-This program was tested on Linux using Ubuntu 12.04 (the latest release as of writing this document) after installing all updates on 20/11/2012.
+This program was tested on Linux using Ubuntu 22.04 (the latest release as of writing this document) after installing all updates on 02702/2024.
 Ubuntu was obtained from www.ubuntu.com which provides a free download.

-This program was also tested on MAC OS X 10.8 Mountain Lion.

-To install, the Active Contour directory needs to be copied over to your hard drive.
-The rest of this document assumes that the directory along with the subdirectories inside it have been copied over to your hard drive.
-We refer to the location on your hard drive as
-<active contour path> throughout the remainder of this document.

-A working internet connection is required to install some of the dependent libraries mentioned below.

-Lines beginning with the $ sign indicate commands that need to be typed and entered in the command line in a terminal.
-The $ sign should not be typed.
-These commands can be directly copy pasted.
-A terminal can be opened in Ubuntu by pressing 'CTRL+ALT+t'.

 Proceed as follows to install the dependent libraries and to install active contour library.

   1) Install the C/C++ build system.
 	$ sudo apt-get install build-essential

   2) Install the OpenCV library.
-	$ sudo apt-get install libcv2.3 libcv-dev libcvaux-dev libcvaux2.3
+	$ sudo apt-get install libopencv-dev
+	$ sudo apt update
-	$ sudo apt-get install libhighgui-dev libhighgui2.3 opencv-doc
+	$ sudo apt install libopencv-highgui-dev opencv-doc

   3) Now that all dependant libraries have been installed we can proceed to build the active contour source code as follows.